opendatasoft/semantic-bot/README.md

 where:
 - `domain-id` is the domain-id of the domain of your dataset
 - `dataset-id` is the dataset-id of your dataset
-- `output-file` is the filename of the
+- `output-file` is the filename of the resulting RDF mapping

 working example: